NikhilAA123/Automation-oooppps/README.md

-# VectorShift Pipeline Builder
+# AutoNoCode Pipeline Builder

-A powerful, interactive, and visually stunning pipeline builder inspired by VectorShift.
+A powerful, interactive, and visually stunning pipeline builder.
 Built with React Flow and FastAPI, this application allows users to construct complex logic flows with specialized nodes, real-time feedback, and backend validation.

 ## 🚀 Features